wp-plugins/atomic-penguins-mind-blowing-hover-effects/readme.txt

 1. Upload plugin.zip to wp/content/plugins directory
 2. Activate the plugins through the 'Plugins' menu in Wordpress Admin
-3. A new menu titled 'Plugin Name' will be added to the side menu.
+3. A new menu titled 'Hover Effect' will be added to the side menu.
 Click it and start working with your first hover effect.